mne-tools/mne-python/doc/glossary.rst

         estimate activity for a given source while suppressing cross-talk from other regions, see :func:`mne.beamformer.make_lcmv`.

+    maximum intensity projection
+        A method of displaying activity within some volume by, for each pixel, finding the maximum value along vector from the viewer to the pixel (i.e., along the vector pependicular to the view plane).

     minimum-norm estimation
         Minimum-norm estimation (abbr. ``MNE``) can be used to generate a distributed map of activation on a :term:`source space`, usually on a cortical surface.